Dowell-Lab/srworkshop/projectB/day08/worksheets/d8_worksheet1_preprocessing_ChIPseq.md

 ![Copying scripts example](images/copy_scripts_to_scratch.png)

-### Part 3: Get raw fastq files to your scratch folder
+3. Get raw fastq files to your scratch folder

 Copy the fastq files over from the scratch directory to your fastq directory.
 We will only be using HCT116 samples (SRR4090089, SRR4090090, SRR4090091) in class.
-The MCF7 samples (SRR4090092, SRR4090093, SRR4090094) is another dataset you can practice with in the homework.
+The MCF7 samples (SRR4090092, SRR4090093, SRR4090094) are samples you can practice with as part of your homework.

 | Run (SRR)         | Cell line  | Sample Type     |
 | :---------------- | :-------:  | :-------------: |